 This endowment, started in 2013, is primarily used to fund operating expenses at the Daniel Turf Center in order to ensure future turf research capacity.
-What made this endowment unique is that it was created through a dollar for dollar gift matching opportunity provided by the MRTF.
-The MRTF gift catalyzed the rapid growth of this endowment.
-As of March 2020, this endowment has already grown to $500,000.
+As of February 2021, this endowment has already grown to $512,000.
 We invite you to join in our commitment to Purdue Turf Science by helping us increase this endowment.Donate to the MRTF Turf Program Endowment

 Turf Research Fund